JetBrains/clion-debugger-plugin-stub/Readme.md

 ---
  - Start the debugger: Click the *Debug* button
- - Pausing the debugger and disassembly: Click *Pause Program* button The execution is interrupted and fake disassembly is shown
+ - Pausing the debugger and disassembly: Click *Pause Program* button The execution is interrupted, and fake disassembly is shown
  - Execution stepping: Click *Step Over* button several times
  - Variables access: Evaluate *foo* expression.
 A string value *bar* is shown
  - Resume execution: Click *Resume program* button